 Step 2: Import to RemNote

-In RemNote, choose Import at the bottom of the sidebar, or choose Settings > Account > Import.
+In RemNote, choose Settings > Import.

 Click the Anki button, then select the .apkg file you exported earlier.